Cragdoo/vninja/content/pages/disclosure.md

 I maintain this site on my own spare time, some times utilizing technology that I am exposed to in my day-to-day job as a Senior Solutions Architect for Proact IT Norge AS.
 Commentary on aforementioned technology should not be viewed as my employers official commentary, it’s just my own personal opinion.

-If you have any questions about this material, please contact me via email at _info@vninja.net_
+If you have any questions about this material, please contact me via my [contact form](/contact/).